Mjau83/witchOnesPairs/README.md

 4. Scroll down on the page until you find the "Github Pages" section
 5. Under "Source" you'll find a dropdown which is set to "none"
 6. Change it to "Master"
-7. The page refresh on its own
+7. Then click the save button
 8. Scroll back down to "Github Pages"
 9. A green alert box will now tell you that your site been published and provide you a link to the site.